What is differential geometry: curves and surfaces: Smooth surfaces

 All other planes are smooth surfaces as well since one can choose a coordinate system so that it becomes the $(x,y)$-plane.
-We may also present a plane as a graph of a linear function $f(x,y)=a\cdot x+b\cdot y+c$ for some constants $a$, $b$ and $c$ (assuming the plane is not perpendicular to the $(x,y)$-plane, in which case a different coordinate system is required to write the plane as the graph of a function).
+We may also present a plane as a graph of a linear function $f(x,y)=a\cdot x+b\cdot y+c$ for some constants $a$, $b$, and $c$ (assuming the plane is not perpendicular to the $(x,y)$-plane, in which case a different coordinate system is needed).

 A more interesting example is the unit sphere